-Most quad bikes can’t be used on the road because they don’t meet road safety standards.
-Some quad bikes are tested and ‘type approved’ in a similar way to motorbikes.
-These are sometimes called ‘leisure quad bikes’ or ‘quadricycles’.
+Most quad bikes cannot be used on the road because they do not meet road safety standards.

 Check with the manufacturer if your quad bike has been approved for road use.
-If your quad bike hasn’t been approved but meets road safety standards you can apply for type approval.
+If your quad bike has not been approved but meets road safety standards, you can apply for ‘type approval’.

 Rules for riding quad bikes

 You must register your quad bike with DVLA and the bike must have front and rear number plates.